ace-wg/ace-authcred-dtls-profile/draft-ietf-ace-authcred-dtls-profile.md

 ## Version -00 to -01 ## {#sec-00-01}

 * Changed CBOR abbreviations to not collide with existing codepoints.

+* Fixes in the examples in CBOR diagnostic notation.

 * Updated references.